eflautt/ga-data-science/projects/final-projects/05-presentation/readme.md

 ### PROMPT

 This is it!
-This presentation is your way of showing what you've learned to a non-technical audience.
+It's presentation time.

 Whether during an interview or as part of a job, you will frequently have to present your findings to business partners and other interested parties - many of whom won't know anything about data science!
 That's why it's important to practice communicating clearly and effectively so that anyone can understand.

-The output here will be a 10 minute presentation that guides your viewers through the problem, original data and hypothesis, findings, and results.
-This is what you've been building toward over the past few weeks - and indeed, over the entire course!
-You should already have most of the actual analytical work complete - now it's time to clean up your findings!
+That's why your goal here is to create a 10 minute presentation that guides your viewers through the problem, original data and hypothesis, findings, and results.
+This is what you've been building toward over the past few weeks!
+You should already have the analytical work complete, so now it's time to clean up and clarify your findings.

-After you present your work, you'll participate in a short Q/A session (roughly two minutes) with your peers--both fellow students and instructors--about your project.
+Come up with a detailed 10-20 slide deck or interactive demo that explains your data, visualizes your model, describes your approach, articulates strengths and weaknesses, and presents specific recommendations.
+Plan for a 10 minute presentation with 1-2 minutes of QA; be prepared to explain and defend your model to an inquisitive audience!

-**Goal:** A 10-20 slide deck that describes your analysis and findings to a non-technical audience.
+**Goal:** A detailed 10-20 slide presentation deck that relates your data, model, and findings to a non-technical audience.

 ---